wechaty/wechaty-puppet-padpro/.github/ISSUE_TEMPLATE-en.md

 - What is your wechaty version?
 Answer:

-- What is your wechaty-puppet-padchat version?
+- What is your wechaty-puppet-padpro version?
 Answer:

 - What is your node version? (run `node --version`)